Double-extended Kerr-Schild form for $5D$ electrovacuum solutions: Conclusions

 iv) Since the \textit{Ansatz} does not modify the vectors $\mathbf{k}$, $ \mathbf{K}$, they are Lie-dragged by the independent Killing vectors $ \partial _{t}$, $\partial _{\phi }$, $\partial _{\psi }$; in fact they are still the coordinate vectors $\mathbf{k}=\partial /\partial r$, $\mathbf{K} =\partial /\partial p$.
 In particular, the $5D$ $dxKS$ \textit{Ansatz} keeps the two independent \textquotedblleft rotational\textquotedblright\ symmetries of the seed metric.

-v) The \textit{Ansatz} protects the property (\ref{c}) .
+v) The \textit{Ansatz} protects the property (\ref{c}).
 This property means that $d{n}^{a}(\mathbf{m})=0$ if $a\neq 4$; Eq.~(\ref{dkdK}) corresponds to the cases $a=0,1$.

+One might consider a further extension of \textit{Ansatz} (\ref{dxKSinverse}) by adding a term proportional to $\mathbf{k}\otimes\mathbf{K}+\mathbf{K}\otimes\mathbf{k}$.
+It turns out that, although such metric preserves most of the properties posed by (\ref{dxKSinverse}), by solving the EMCS equations under this assumption we observe that they can only be fulfilled when this term is absent; at least for the electromagnetic source in Eq. (\ref{potential}).

+Although we develop the $5D$ $dxKS$ \textit{Ansatz} in the context of metric signature $(3,2)$, in Section \ref{VI} we have displayed a change of coordinate followed by a Wick rotation that throws the metric into the signature $(1,4)$, and leaves it in the Pleba\'{n}ski-Demia\'{n}ski \textit{ Ansatz} of Ref.~\cite{ferraro}.

 The computational simplicity is an important issue in this type of work.
-The proposed chart, where the seed basis looks as shown in Eqs.~(\ref{n2n3}- \ref{mu}), greatly facilitates the calculation, and provides a new way to advance in the search for higher-dimensional electrovacuum solutions.
+The charts we introduced in Sections \ref{II} and \ref{VI}, which make the bases look as shown in Eqs.~(\ref{n2n3}- \ref{mu}) and ~(\ref{o1}- \ref{o4}), greatly facilitate the computational procedures, so providing a new way to advance in the search for higher-dimensional electrovacuum solutions.